-There were no reported Hate Crimes for the years 2020, 2021 & 2022.
+There were no reported Hate Crimes for the years 2021 and 2023.
+In 2022, a hate crime was reported, but was unfounded by the NYPD.

 Off Campus Organizations Crimes and Safety Hazard Monitoring

 CUNY School of Law does not have facilities for housing or sleeping.
 The Law School does not maintain any off-campus buildings or property.
 The Law School does not have any recognized off-campus student organizations, buildings or property.